Cowboys inch close to playoff berth as D, Lawrence dominate

-Dak Prescott threw touchdown, Ezekiel Elliott scored on a 13-yard run and the defense forced four turnovers, including Trevon Diggs’ NFL-leading 10th interception.
-The Cowboys (10-4) won their third straight.
-Greg Zuerlein added three field goals.
+This has been a strange season for the Cowboys (10-4), who also got a touchdown pass from Dak Prescott and a 13-yard TD run by Ezekiel Elliott in winning their third straight game, all on the road.

+The offense, which also got three field goals from Greg Zuerlein, carried the team for the first six or seven games.
+The defense has shouldered the burden since.

-Dallas would clinch a playoff berth later Sunday with a loss or tie by New Orleans or a loss by San Francisco.
+Dallas would have clinched a playoff berth with a loss or tie by New Orleans at Tampa Bay in the night game, but the Saints beat the Buccaneers 9-0.
+The Cowboys lost a chance to clinch hours earlier when San Francisco beat Atlanta 31-13.

 Graham Gano kicked field goals of 35 and 42 yards as the Giants (4-10) lost their third straight game with backup Mike Glennon starting for the injured Daniel Jones (neck).

 This game was not as close as the score.
-Dallas has four takeaways in three straight games for the ninth time in team history, and the first since 1994.
 The Cowboys never trailed and the Giants never looked threatening against a defense that also got interceptions from Jourdan Lewis and Malik Hooker.

 Lewis’ pick came after Lawrence hit Glennon as he was throwing.
 It led to Elliott’s TD run on a draw.
 Prescott’s 1-yard TD pass to Dalton Schultz capped a short third-quarter drive that started after Lawrence and Neville Gallimore stuffed Glennon on a fourth-and-1 sneak from the New York 29.